mollywilliams/grace-notes.github.io/_topics/moabites.md

 ##The Time of the Judges

 After the conquest of Canaan, Moab oppressed Israel for 18 years.
-It is significant, however, that _“The Lord strengthened Eglon, the King of Moab, against Israel … and he gathered unto him the children of Ammon and Amalek and went out and smote Israel”_ ([Judges 3:12,13] (https://www.biblegateway.com/passage/?search=Judges+3%3A12-13)).
+It is significant, however, that _“The Lord strengthened Eglon, the King of Moab, against Israel … and he gathered unto him the children of Ammon and Amalek and went out and smote Israel”_ (Judges 3:12,13).
 The Moabite conquest ended with the assassination of Eglon by the judge Ehud.

 ##The Time of the Kingdom